-The user can search the entire collection or selected elements of it by clicking on and choosing the desired element ( Samples , Reactions , Wellplates , Screens) from the menu to appear, where the is replaced by the corresponding symbol of the element.
+The user can search the entire collection or selected elements by clicking on and choosing the desired element (Samples, Reactions, Wellplates, Screens) from the menu to appear, where the is replaced by the corresponding symbol of the element.
 The menu also shows the option of Advanced Search, which will be clarified later on in this chapter.

 Although the Advanced Search states Sample in its menus, e.g. Sample Name, it could actually be applied to other elements too.

 Elements from one collection can be added to another one by means of moving or assigning.
-The elements added to the target collection have the same properties of the original ones.
-If some elements already exist in the target collection with the same short label of added elements, only the added elements are kept, i.e. the properties of already existing elements will be updated based on the added ones.
+The elements added to the target collection have the same properties as the original ones.
+If some elements already exist in the target collection with the same short label as the added elements, only the added elements are kept, i.e. the properties of already existing elements will be updated based on the added ones.

 The abovementioned action could be done by selecting the chosen elements, and pressing .
 A menu opens with two options: Move to Collection and Assign to Collection.
 Both options will open the following window to Select a Collection as a target from a drop-down menu, or Create a new Collection by inserting its name in the corresponding field.
 When the user is done, they are to press .

 Please note that if the user chooses to Assign to Collection, the title of the window will be Assign to Collection.

 Move to Collection: This action results in moving the selected elements from the selected collection to the target one, this means that the moved elements will no longer appear in the original collection.